Traveling has always been one of my passions. I love the joy of experiencing new cultures and the excitement of exploring our amazing world.

 Not to be overlooked on your visit is the fact that you are on an aircraft carrier.
 How cool is that?
 The Intrepid was commissioned in 1943 and saw action in World War II and Vietnam.
 You can actually go up to the bridge, which offers an interesting view down to the flight deck and the aircraft on display.
 Here you can also see the control rooms and the living quarters from where the officers ran the ship.
 There are plenty of museum staff here to answer any questions you may have and they will be happy to share the ships history with you.

 When done in the tower don't forget to go down to the Exploreum deck just below the Flight Deck where there are numerous displays and interactive exhibits.
 It's like another entire museum down here and if you are bringing kids with you on your visit this is the place for them.
 There are even two flight simulators down here called the G-Force Encounter.
-There is a $9 fee or three for $24, which really isn't too bad, but with a fairly long line we decided to skip the experience and headed out to see the British Airways Concorde.
+There is a $6 fee for members and $10 for non-members, but with a fairly long line we decided to skip the experience and headed out to see the British Airways Concorde.

 The Concorde is located on the pier adjacent to the Intrepid and it casts an imposing figure.
 Unfortunately it was too late in the day to tour the inside of the airplane but walking under the aircraft and looking at the size of the engines and the landing gear was pretty impressive.
 Also at the pier, or in the water docked to the pier is the submarine Growler.
 The Growler is a guided missile submarine and came to the Intrepid Museum in 1989.
 On your visit you may want to tour the Growler as soon as you arrive to avoid long lines later in the day.